Kotkoa/my-cv/index.md

 **Freelance, Tenerife, Spain (Remote)**
 _January 2020 – December 2021_

 I was acting as a full-stack engineer, creating services and endpoints with Express and frontend logic with React.
 I was responsible for the development of a web application for a local business.
-The applications was built with React, Redux, and Node.js, and was designed to be responsive and accessible across various devices.
+The application was built with React, Redux, and Node.js, and was designed to be responsive and accessible across various devices.

 - Integrated Javascript Playground for creating sandboxes with the ability to run and check code snippets without any need for deployment
 - Migrated to clean React with Context API